RileyWaite/DYSCO-MOM/README.md

 ## What DYSCO is
 Dynamic scoping is an algorithmic method for multivariable optimization that I came up with for a class project (which is what the included example is).
 I'm 100% certain that this is in no way groundbreaking, and for numerical methodoligists it's got to be boring, but it works like this:

 DYSCO uses a convergent solution approach.
 Several user-defined parameters are considered to formalize some important values for DYSCO.
-These values are Recursion Layer Count, Delta Divisor count for initial optimization sweeps, Delta Fraction for scope reduction, and Sweet Re-focus reduction width.
+These values are Recursion Layer Count, Delta Divisor count for initial optimization sweeps, Delta Fraction for scope reduction, and Sweep Re-focus reduction width.

 Then, given a set of initial ranges for the soon-to-be-optimized variables, the algorithm will apply this basic operation:
 1. Apply general sweep over every range at increments defined by Delta divisor, creating a performance lattice for the variables